publiclab/publiclab-archive/notes/kinasmith/06-07-2016/one-way-of-using-the-rtc-alarms-to-schedule-logging-on-the-riffle.md

 ---
-title: "One way of using the RTC Alarms to schedule logging on the Riffle"\ntagnames: 'riffle, riffle-examples, first-time-poster'
+title: "One way of using the RTC Alarms to schedule logging on the Riffle"

+tagnames: 'riffle, riffle-examples, first-time-poster'
 author: kinasmith
 path: /notes/kinasmith/06-07-2016/one-way-of-using-the-rtc-alarms-to-schedule-logging-on-the-riffle.md
 nid: 13171